Jayaranjani/messenger-authentication-okta-integration-blueprint/blueprint/index.md

-  const urlParams = new URLSearchParams(window.location.search); // Get the authorization response which is added as a query string from the redirect URL const authCode = urlParams.has('code') ? urlParams.get('code'); // Get code from the query string
+  const urlParams = new URLSearchParams(window.location.search); // Get the authorization response which is added as a query string from the redirect URL const authCode = urlParams.has('code') ? urlParams.get('code'); // Get code from the query string const iss = urlParams.has('iss') ? urlParams.get('iss'); // Get optional iss parameter from the query string. urlParams will decode this issuer URL if it is encoded.

   /* Register Command - mandatory */